-A. The Dearth of Tamil Prose-B. The utility of Tamil Prose, C. The Province of Tamil Prose.
+A. The Dearth of Tamil Prose.
+B. The Utility of Tamil Prose.
+C. The Province of Tamil Prose.

-A. The Dearth of Tamil Prose :
+A. The Dearth of Tamil Prose:

 The dearth of the Tamil Prose Literature strikes us all the more clearly when we just consider how vast a scope of literature, Tamil Poetry has been covering.
-"Whatever else she may have wanted" says Dr. Miller, "India has never wanted Poetry" and this is more true of Southern India', (especially of the Tamil Literature), 'than any other part of this vast continent'.
-(1) Grammars, dictionaries, biographies, prefaces, inscriptions, treatises on meanine, astrology, astronomy, metaphysical and moral questions were invariably written in metre, so that there was practically no prose.
+"Whatever else she may have wanted" savs Dr. Miller, "India has never wanted Poetry" and this is more true of Southern India', (especially of the Tamil Literature), 'than any other part of this vast continent'.
+Grammars, dictionaries, biographies, prefaces, inscriptions, treatises on medicine, astrology, astronomy, metaphysical and moral questions were invariably written in metre, so that there was practically no prose.
 The only branch of Literature where we see the prose style much employed has been that of the learned commentaries on ancient works.
-Hence, the general truth that in all literature Poetry precedes Prose holds good in the case of the Tamil Literature too. "(1) Music and Rhyme are among the earliest pleasures of the child and in the History of Literature Poetry precedes Prose."(2) "The metrical form of expressions is the oldest form of literary language that exists.
+Hence, the general truth that in all literature Poetry precedes Prose holds good in the case of the Tamil Literature too. " Music and Rhyme are among the earliest pleasures of the child and in the History of Literature Poetry precedes Prose." † "The metrical form of expressions is the oldest form of literary language that exists.
 In the early stages of society it is used for two reasons, first, because, as writing has not been invented it is the only way of preserving memorable thoughts and secondly because in primitive times what may be called the poetical or ideal method of conceiving nature predominates over the scientific method.
 Imagination is then stronger than reason and the poet is at once the story-teller, the theologian, the historian, and the natural philosopher of Society."
-The scientific spirit was something foreign The poetical method of conceiving to the Tamilians.
-Nature was the main characteristic of the ancient Tamil Poetry.
-Tamil Poetry has been in existence from the very beginning of the Christian era; whereas Tamil Prose puts in its appearance only from the time of Constantius Beschi at best (1740 A.D).
+The scientific spirit was something foreign to the Tamilians.
+The poetical method of conceiving Nature was the main characteristic of the ancient Tamil Poetry.
+Tamil Poetry has been in existence from the very beginning of the Christian era; whereas Tamil Prose puts in its appearance only from the time of Constantius Beschi at best (1740 A. D.)

-(1) Vide 'Introduction to Akbar'
+^{} Vide 'Introduction to Akbar'

 The absence of paper and printing also accounts for the dearth of Prose-writings.
 To write long prose works on palmyra leaves would be very tedious and it is no wonder that our forefathers did not think it worth while to waste their time in writing stories or tales in prose.
 The difficulty of the writing materials necessitated them to seek after compression of expression; and this they found in poetry.
-This same difficulty accounts for the brevity and works.
-Adiparkku nallar, after writing an elaborate annotation on the first two lines of the Padhigam of Silappatikaram says(3) 'Lest the commentary should get too long, I refrain from annotating the whole book in this elaborate fashion.'
-If our
+This same difficulty accounts for the brevity and terseness of the commentaries on the poetical works.
+Adiyarkku nallar, after writing an elaborate annotation on the first two lines of the Padhigam of Silappatikaram says these

-(1) R. W. Emerson's Poetry and Imagination. p.
+^{} R. W. Emerson's Poetry and Imagination. p.
 439.

-(2) Courthope's 'Life in Poetry and Law in Taste'.
+[†] Courthope's 'Life in Poetry and Law in Taste.'